amadeus4dev/developer-guides/docs/resources/covid-19.md

-## Get Information from the responses
+## Get information from responses
-Let's go through some highlights information you get from both Travel Restriction API and Safety Place API.
+Let's highlight some information you get from both Travel Restrictions API and Safe Place API.

-!!!information
+!!!
+Warning
    Don't forget that Amadeus for Developers provides a `Test Environment` with [limited data collections](https://amadeus4dev.github.io/developer-guides/guides/api-data-collection/).

+!!! information
-   - the data source of travel restrictions API is from [Riskline](https://riskline.com/), they have been sourced from local governments and media.
+   - the data source of Travel Restrictions API is from [Riskline](https://riskline.com/) and it have been sourced from local governments and media.
 The quantity of information provided may vary from country to country.
-   - the data source of Safety Place API is from [GeoSure](https://geosureglobal.com/), GeoSafeScores algorithm which analyzes crime, health and economic data, official travel alerts, local reporting, and a variety of other sources.
+   - the data source of Safe Place API is from [GeoSure](https://geosureglobal.com/), GeoSafeScores algorithm which analyzes crime, health and economic data, official travel alerts, local reporting, and a variety of other sources.

 ### Get summary of the destination + Safety score

-from the response of Travel Restriction API :
+From the response of Travel Restrictions API :

 ```json
 "area": {